All Episodes

 Years ago, we talked a lot about a Cato Institute book called Patient Power, Healthcare Savings Accounts.

-Uh we've had on Dr. Josh Umber on this program, Atlas MD, Wichita, Kansas, and they have a health care cooperative.
+We've had on Dr. Josh Umber on this program, Atlas MD, Wichita, Kansas.

 It is now nationwide.